Trusted care in New Richmond since 1950

 Our doctors, nurses and staff members work hard to achieve the highest quality care for our patients.
 We’re honored to receive recognition nationally and locally that shows our dedication to our patients and community, including:

-- Named one of the Top 20 Critical Access Hospitals in the country by the National Rural Health Association and The Chartis Center for Rural Health
+- Recognized as a Top 20 Critical Access Hospitals in the country by the National Rural Health Association and The Chartis Center for Rural Health for a fifth year in a row.

 Westfields Hospital & Clinic is a staple in New Richmond and the surrounding communities.
 Their desire for exceptional service and quality patient care is difficult to quantify with a rating scale or survey.
 On a daily basis, the team at Westfields demonstrates their dedication and passion for making a difference both locally and regionally.